ff6347/killae/README.md

-killae
+killae.sh
 ======

 This is a tiny shell script for killing ae on mac

-##killae.sh
-This shell script is the result of a sunday morning mini idea after seeing [this quicktip](http://ae.tutsplus.com/tutorials/workflow/quick-tip-after-effects-force-quit-and-save/) by [Joe Lilli](http://ae.tutsplus.com/author/joe-lilli/)
+It is the result of a sunday morning mini idea after seeing [this quicktip](http://ae.tutsplus.com/tutorials/workflow/quick-tip-after-effects-force-quit-and-save/) by [Joe Lilli](http://ae.tutsplus.com/author/joe-lilli/)

 ##Usage:
     # kill AE CS 6 just type